 Sound familiar?
 You know your password sucks, but you’re busy, who has time to deal with managing passwords?
 No one.
 I sure don’t.
 Even talking about passwords is boring.
 I know.
 I’ll try to make this quick and painless.
 You should use a password manager.

-I started using a password manager a few years ago, and I’m here to tell you that it’s easy, convenient and you should start using one.
+I started using a password manager a few years ago, and it’s easy, convenient and secure.
 I use LastPass, but there are other ones out there that are just as good.
-I know a number of people who use 1password.
+A number of people I know who use 1password.

 A password manager is a program that runs on all your devices and creates and stores passwords for you.
 I have no idea what my passwords are.
 They all look something like this: